section-engineering-education/engineering-education/articles/how-ai-predicted-the-coronavirus-outbreak/index.md

 ### How their software works

 BlueDot's software leverages its predictions on big data.
-For those not familiar with big data, big data can be simplified as large volumes of structured and unstructured data produced by businesses on a day-to-day basis.
+Big data can be simplified as large volumes of structured and unstructured data produced by businesses on a day-to-day basis for those not familiar with big data.
 This data keeps on growing exponentially with time.
 Examples include data from healthcare, banks, retails, transportation, and academia systems.
 BlueDot developers adopted Machine Learning (ML) and Natural Language Processing (NLP) algorithms to curate data from many sources.
 Also, this information is gathered in 65 different languages every fifteen minutes, twenty-four hours every day.

 That's a lot of data.
-That would require a team of experts to go through these large amounts of data and clearly take a lot of time and nearly impossible to accomplish.
+That would require a team of experts to go through these large amounts of data and clearly take a lot of time.
+It is nearly an impossible accomplishment.

 This is where ML and AI is leveraged to augment the detection of the global epidemic threats in near real-time.